RUN-EU Innovation Meets Regions and Biennial of the Sea

 Tour to the Berlengas Biosphere Reserve or Surf Lesson

-(Each participant is responsible for their own registration and payment directly with the companies to be defined in advance)
+(Each participant is responsible for their own registration and payment directly with the companies)

 Hosted at the Peniche Multipurpose Pavilion, the RUN-EU Student Research Colloquium will take place in Peniche from 27 to 29 May 2026.
 The event is organised by the Polytechnic University of Leiria (IPLeiria), School of Tourism and Maritime Technology (ESTM), and will run alongside the RUN-EU Innovation Meets Regions on Blue Economy (26–29 May 2026), the Conference on the Blue Economy with keynote speakers (28 May 2026), and the Peniche Biennial of the Sea – one of the largest fairs dedicated to sea-related economic activities, held from 22 to 31 May 2026.